 sudo pacman -Rns yay

-If you installed yay-bin instead:
+If you installed the binary package, remove yay-bin instead:

 sudo pacman -Rns yay-bin